Tephrosia virginiana: Description

 This subshrub is low and bushy, growing to 60 cm, but more often shorter.
 Its leaves are alternate and compound, usually with 8 to 15 pairs of narrow, oblong leaflets.
 Soft white hairs on the leaves and the stem give them a silvery, or hoary, appearance.

-The flowers look similar to other flowers in the pea family and are bi-colored, with a pale yellow or cream upper petal (the standard), and pink petals on the on the bottom (the keel and wings).
+The flowers look similar to other flowers in the pea family and are bi-colored, with a pale yellow or cream upper petal (the standard), and pink petals on the bottom (the keel and wings).
 The flowers are grouped into clusters at the top of the stems and bloom from May to August.
 The seed pods that form after the flowers bloom are small, approximately 5 cm long.

 The roots are long and stringy, which is probably the source of the common names catgut and devil's shoestrings.

 Distribution and habitat

 This plant prefers acidic soils, in part to full sun.
 It grows throughout the Midwest, New England and southeastern United States.
 Not easy to propagate because of the relationship it has with the acid soil it needs, this plant can be found in sand savannas, open woods and glades, prairies and rocky soils.